 If you decide to disclose information about your diagnosis, the next thing you need to determine is who really needs to know.
 Then, start by talking to those people with whom you're the most comfortable or who will be most essential in creating a workable solution.

-You actually might be pleasantly surprised by the reaction you get.
-A boss can turn out to be far more than just a supervisor – he/she can be a source of hope and encouragement and potentially act as a necessary advocate.
+You may be pleasantly surprised by the reaction you get.
+A boss can turn out to be far more than just a supervisor — he/she can be a source of hope and encouragement and potentially act as a necessary advocate.

 Your manager may have to share your diagnosis with his/her supervisor or with HR in order to make sure you have access to all legal benefits, company policies, etc. However, if you would rather that your information not be shared beyond these parties, be sure to communicate this.

-For more help in approaching your supervisor, check out the Manager's Kit.
+For more help in approaching your supervisor, check out our Manager’s Kit.